Turao/Turao/interview-questions.md

 ### Microservices
 - Do projects follow some kind of template?
 How do you avoid an evergrowing list of programming languages, frameworks, concepts in general... (and if this is something you worry about).
-- How much freedom teams get when developing their solutions/microservices?
+- How much freedom do teams get when developing their solutions/microservices?
 - How many microservices per team?
+- How many engineers per project on average?
+How many projects per quarter/half?

 ## Methodologies